comocheng/autoscience_workflow/README.md

     - species_dictionary.txt - contains bond connectivity information for each species
     - (RMG generates a lot more files than these three, but these are the important ones for the autoscience workflow)
 - Modify the export_uncertainty.py script to include whichever libraries were included in the input.py file
+- You can check the ignition delay results against experiment with the plotting/check_mech.ipynb Jupyter Notebook.
+(Experimental data beside the Healy butane needs to be added manually)

 ## 2. Uncertainty and Sensitivity Analysis
 Run the "run_analysis.sh" script.
 It does the following: